YelShydenko/Candle-shop/README.md

 # Candleaf

+This project is still under development.
+It is not a real commercial project.

-This is a basic setup for a candle shop project.
+This is a basic setup for a candle store project.
 Follow the instructions below to get the project up and running.

 ## Getting Started